Why Liberalism Failed

 Why Liberalism Failed is a 2018 book by Patrick Deneen, a professor of political science at the University of Notre Dame.
-It criticizes both forms of American liberalism: "classical liberalism," typically called in America "libertarianism," and "progressive/modern liberalism," often called simply "liberalism."
+It criticizes both forms of American liberalism: "classical liberalism", typically called "libertarianism" in America, and "progressive/modern liberalism", often called simply "liberalism".

 Synopsis

 Why Liberalism Failed is a critique of political, social, and economic liberalism as practiced by both American Democrats and Republicans.
 According to Deneen, "we should rightly wonder whether America is not in the early days of its eternal life but rather approaching the end of the natural cycle of corruption and decay that limits the lifespan of all human creations."
 The book argues that liberalism has exhausted itself, leading to income inequality, cultural decline, atomization, nihilism, the erosion of freedoms, and the growth of powerful, centralized bureaucracies.
 The book also argues that liberalism has replaced old values of community, religion and tradition with self-interest.